Lightning-Universe/lightning-flash/docs/source/reference/tabular_classification.rst

 The task
 ********

-The task of assigning a class to samples of structured or relational data is called tabular classification.
-Classification is the process of predicting the class (sometimes called target or labels) of given data points.
+Tabular classification is the task of assigning a class to samples of structured or relational data.
 The Flash Tabular Classification task can be used for multi-class classification, or classification of samples in more than two classes.
-The Tabular data we'll use is structured into rows and columns, where columns represent properties or features.
-The task will learn to predict a single column, which we will call the target column.
+In the following example, the Tabular data is structured into rows and columns, where columns represent properties or features.
+The task will learn to predict a single target column.

 -----